method-inc/Hero/README.md

 ## Client Side
 In addition to a server side component, Hero has a Javascript component as well.
 The client side version of Hero allows for the injection of security authorization into javascript functions through AOP techniques.

+## HeroAdmin

+HeroAdmin is a client side application that is available to any Hero install by default.
+It allows users, roles, and abilities to be managed via a web interface.
+By default it uses an in memory repository for persistence, but can be configured to use any persistence layer you like.

 # Installation